XTC333/CSE478-Group/README.md

 ### Installation

 - Clone the repository: `git clone [repository URL]`
+- Open terminal
 - Navigate to the project directory: `cd [project directory]`
+- Paste the following:

+  $ run  python -m http.server

-- Open `index.html` in a web browser to view the project.
+- Open `http://localhost:8000/` in a web browser to view the project.

 ### Usage